jbcodeforce/jbcodeforce.github.io/docs/techno/databricks/index.md

 * Multi-tenant control plane ( 1 or more per region)
 * Single-tenant data plane in Customers account
+* Databricks workspace provides an interactive environment where users can collaborate, develop, and deploy data-driven applications.
+It offers a unified interface, supports multiple programming languages, and provides built-in libraries and frameworks.
+With features like version control, job scheduling, and integration with other tools and services.
 * Each workspace maps to one VPC (one region)
 * Multiple workspace maps to one VPC
 * Cross account IAM roles used to launch and manage the clusters
 * Clusters are used to connect to different data stores like Databases, streaming, on-prem, private hosted Github/code repos...

 Based on Apache Sparks, Delta Lake, and [MLflow](https://mlflow.org/), with HDFS,.
-Once deployed on   and AWS resources like EC2, EKS, S3, IAM.
+Once deployed on AWS, it uses resources like EC2, EKS, S3, IAM, EBS volumes...

 Workspace manages assets for a user:

 ![](./images/db-assets.png)

-* **Repos** is to support integration with Git compatible repositories and clone locally in the workspace
+* **Repos** is to support integration with Git compatible repositories and clone locally in the workspace.
-* **Clusters** to define different cluster run time to run notebnooks or jobs
+* **Clusters** to define different cluster run time to run notebooks or jobs.
-* **Secrets** to keep keys and other sensitive information
+* **Secrets** to keep keys and other sensitive information.
 * **Pipelines** for data processing pipelines.
-* **Pools** keeps idle VMs
+* **Pools** keeps idle VMs.

 ## Value propositions